1. GENERAL PRINCIPLES

 e) Impact based on research outputs of at least 2* quality published in the previous 20 years.

-This should be presented as a summary (no more than 4 pages) of the impact to one or more areas of the economy, society, culture, public policy and services, health, production, environment, international development or quality of life whether regionally, national or internationally.
+This should be presented as a summary of the impact to one or more areas of the economy, society, culture, public policy and services, health, production, environment, international development or quality of life whether regionally, national or internationally.